Two Crossings of the Katy Railway

 south to Hillsboro and Waco, eventually to turn

-title to the new trackage was assigned to the Katy for compliance with Texas railroad ownership laws.
+title to all of the new construction was assigned to the Katy for compliance with Texas railroad ownership laws.

-Publicly, particularly in the newspapers, the work was presented as an MP operation.
+Publicly, particularly in the newspapers, all of the work was presented as an MP operation.

-Although a shortage of rails delayed the final push by a few weeks, MP's tracks
+north of Hillsboro, by early August.
+Although a shortage of rails delayed the final push by a few weeks, MP's tracks, owned by the Katy, entered Hillsboro in October, 1881 from the north.

 Above: With